TryHall/palworld-worldoption-editor/README.md

 ## Overview

-Palworld WorldOption.sav Editor provides a graphical interface for viewing and editing the settings stored in `WorldOption.sav`.
+Palworld WorldOption Editor provides a graphical interface for viewing and editing the settings stored in `WorldOption.sav`.

 The application is designed for local Palworld save data and opens only files named `WorldOption.sav`.
 The default file browser location is: